 Historically, it was the country’s land, water, gold, timber, and oil.
 These are the agendas that have been bringing people to Belize since the Maya settled in the region more than 4,000 years ago.
 At one time, the forests, coastlines, and rivers of this country supported an agrarian Maya population of nearly 500,000, about 150,000 more people than live in Belize today.

 Life in Belize, in the time of the Maya and today, revolves around its rivers, once its highways of commerce and still an important part of this country’s economy.
-Belize has only three paved highways but thirty-five riverine systems.
+Belize has only 3 paved highways but 35 riverine systems.
 The Belize River catchment and watershed, including the Macal and Mopan River tributaries, is home to half the country’s population.

-The natural life in Belize today is similar to the natural life of this country in Mayan times.
-Explore caves and Mayan temples, and you find hieroglyphs depicting the same iconic flora and fauna you see in modern-day Belize.
+The natural life in Belize today is similar to the natural life of this country in Maya times.
+Explore caves and Maya temples, and you find hieroglyphs depicting the same iconic flora and fauna you see in modern-day Belize.
 Towering ceiba trees (the Maya Tree of Life), colorful toucans, and wild jaguars continue to thrive in this still very undeveloped country.

 |The waterways of Belize were once the highways of commerce|

 Many of the indigenous species of Belize exist in healthy populations thanks to a small human population of approximately 350,000 people.
 Explore caves and Maya temples and you’ll see hieroglyphs depicting the same iconic flora and fauna we see today.
 Towering Ceiba trees (the Maya Tree of Life), colorful toucans, and majestic jaguars still inspire our spirit and imagination today.

 One of the Maya creation stories features an iguana with the Earth riding on its back.
 The iguana has existed in the tropical forests of Central America since the Cretaceous Period.
 The Yucatec Maya called the iguana huh, and today the locals call them bamboo chickens.